Dr. Adam's Ultimate Guide to Doctor's Notes in 2026

 When rejection does happen, it's almost always because the manager or HR rep is operating on instinct rather than policy.
 "Online sounds less real than in-person."
 That instinct doesn't hold up when someone asks them to point to the specific clause in the employee handbook that excludes telehealth notes.
 There usually isn't one.

-If your HR pushes back on a SickSlip note, you have three things on your side: (1) a physician with an NPI and state license that anyone can verify, (2) a QR code that links to our verification page, and (3) our guarantee that we'll refund you in full if a properly issued note is rejected.
-That's the whole deal — real doctor, real verification, real refund if anything goes wrong.
+If your HR pushes back on a SickSlip note, you have three things on your side: (1) a physician with an NPI and state license that anyone can verify, (2) a QR code that links to our verification page, and (3) our commitment that if our physician is unable to issue your note after review, you're refunded in full.
+Real doctor, real verification, clear policy.

 How to submit a doctor's note to specific employers